iximiuz/awesome-container-tinkering/RUNTIMES.md

 Gocker is a "from scratch" implementation of the core functionalities of Docker - to provide an understanding of how exactly containers work at the Linux system call level.
 Written in Go.

+### 🎓 barco

+<a href="https://github.com/lucavallin/barco">barco</a> - "Linux containers from scratch in C."

+Much like boker or Gocker but in C.

 ### 🎓 contained.af

 <a href="https://github.com/genuinetools/contained.af">contained.af</a> - "A stupid game for learning about containers, capabilities, and syscalls."